 STRAIGHT RUN BABY CHICKENS They are $5 each at birth plus $1 per week in feed starting at 7 days old Born October 22, 2023: Easter Egger: 35 total.
 The two solid rarer white ones must go together.
 Same price.
 Barred Rock: 25 total.
 Straight run babies.
 Rhode Island Red: 10 total.
 Born October 28-29,Continue reading “Poultry for Sale-Winter 2023”

-2023
+2023 Update

 We have had a goal of helping people (especially youth and family’s with children) get started in poultry and seeds/plants so that they can be self-sufficient and not rely on store bought foods.
 It is priceless to be able to feed yourself without chemicals in your food.
-That’s part of the reason we have givenContinue reading “2023”
+That’s part of the reason we have givenContinue reading “2023 Update”

-About Us
+About Us 2024

 We are a small family chicken hatchery and seed business located 6.55 miles from Far West Little Rock, Arkansas in the Ferndale/Paron area.
 We hatch on a very small scale for ourselves and for the local community.
 We are a small 1-2 person hatchery and seed business.
-We have a goal of saving rare poultry/plants/seeds.Continue reading “About Us”
+We have a goal of saving rare poultry/plants/seeds.Continue reading “About Us 2024”

-2022-2023 Photos
+Photos 2022-2023

 How to make Money off your Chickens